tianyu0207/weakly-polyp/README.md

 Official code for 'Contrastive Transformer-based Multiple Instance Learning for Weakly Supervised Polyp Frame Detection'.

+Early Accepted to MICCAI 2022.

-Code and Dataset will be available upon acceptance.
+Code and Dataset will be available later.